FIRSTChesapeake/frc2013score/README.md

 **Note:** You may have to delete your current score DB to upgrade your commit level.

-Downloading Release
+Format of Match Import
 ----
-Latest release can be downloaded [here](https://bitbucket.org/crazysane/frc2013score/downloads).
-There you will find a Zip of the latest release, as well as a copy of MatchMaker.
-Matchmaker is for Windows, but runs well in Wine (I've tried.)
-Note the options I've provided in the '.bat' file, this generates the data the way we need it.
-I will likely integrate this generator better into the application at some point (maybe?).

-if you're just testing, feel free to use the provided matches.txt file (provided with Matchmaker).
+If you're just testing, feel free to use the provided matches file (provided with Matchmaker).
 The format of this file is, where SM is whether the team is a sourogate that match:
 ```
 <match#> <R1> <R1_SM> <R1> <R1_SM> <R2> <R3_SM> <B1> <B1_SM> <B2> <B2_SM> <B3> <B3_SM>